 - Prime-Time Partners - seeks to add value to our business and create a supportive and inclusive environment for GSK employees who are mid-career and beyond.
 Members leverage their knowledge and experience to develop, grow and engage employees and businesses across the GSK enterprise.

 Our Employee Resource Groups are central to our Inclusion and Diversity agenda, and they are integral to achieving GSK’s aspirations."

 We’ve had a long-term commitment to increase gender diversity at all levels and our Global Gender Council provides important input to guide our work, as does the Women’s Leadership Initiative (WLI) with whom we have a valuable dialogue.

 Our goal is that by 2022 we will have over 37% female representation in senior roles.

 The percentage of women in management has continued to rise at GSK.
 In 2019, women represented 47% of all management roles and 36% of senior management roles – VP and above.
 In January 2018, we signed up to the 30% Club gender campaign focused on achieving 30% female representation in senior management within FTSE 100 companies by 2020.
 GSK has already exceeded this target and remains committed to maintaining and improving on this.
 In 2020, in the UK in our first year of participation, we’ve been ranked in The Times Top 50 Employers for Women.

 We support development and career progression for high-performing female managers through our Accelerating Difference program, which provides coaching and support.
+New for this year, for the first time we’re inviting employees to self-nominate.
 We also recruit and support women early in their careers through our graduate and apprentice program.